toshi0607/Go-FAQ-Japanese-Edition/original.md

 Go addressed these issues by attempting to combine the ease of programming of an interpreted, dynamically typed language with the efficiency and safety of a statically typed, compiled language.
-It also aimed to be modern, with support for networked and multicore computing.
+It also aimed to be better adapted to current hardware, with support for networked and multicore computing.
 Finally, working with Go is intended to be _fast_: it should take at most a few seconds to build a large executable on a single computer.
-To meet these goals required addressing a number of linguistic issues: an expressive but lightweight type system;
+Meeting these goals led us to rethink some of the programming approaches from our current languages, leading to: a compositional rather than hierarchical type system;
-concurrency and garbage collection; rigid dependency specification;
+support for concurrency and garbage collection; rigid specification of dependencies;
 and so on.
-These cannot be addressed well by libraries or tools; a new language was called for.
+These cannot be handled well by libraries or tools; a new language was called for.

 The article [Go at Google](/talks/2012/splash.article)